On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Symmetry by a 90 degree rotation

-This argument orginates from \cite{matheron67} in a two-dimensional flow field for Newtonian Darcy's law.
+This argument originates from Matheron in a two-dimensional flow field for the Newtonian Darcy law \cite{matheron67}.
 It can however be generalized to non-Newtonian fluids.
 This symmetry is also applicable to the 2D pore network model \citep{straley77,talon20}.
 As previously, a generic non-linear Darcy equation is assumed:

 and

 or